 Starting Strength – Cons

-- As the author explains, once you’re an experienced lifter you need added complexity in order for optimal progression, which is beyond the scope of this program.
+- As the author explains, once you’re an experienced lifter you need added complexity in order for optimal progression.
+That’s beyond the scope of this program, which after all is called “starting” strength for a reason.

-- When you’re reached a sufficient strength level, squatting three times a week will put a limit on the intensity with which you can perform in any one session.
+- Beyond a certain strength level, squatting three times a week limits the intensity you can give in any one session.

 Starting Strength – Conclusion

-This is a simple and effective program, with focus on the main lifts and an easy to understand structure to each session.
-The explanation of technique is one reason to get hold of a copy of Starting Strength (see Resources) and I wish I had discovered it sooner in my lifting career.
-If you’re a beginner, hone your technique and don’t fret over how much weight you are lifting, getting the basics down is far more important in the long run.
+This is a simple and effective program.
+It has a focus on the main lifts and an easy to understand structure to each session.
+The explanation of technique is one reason to get hold of a copy of Starting Strength (see Resources).
+Personally I wish I had discovered it sooner in my lifting career.
+If you’re a beginner, hone your technique and don’t fret over how much weight you are lifting.
+Getting the basics down is far more important in the long run.

-Thanks for reading, in the next article I plan to tackle the issue of Exercise Selection.
+Thanks for reading, in the next article I tackle the issue of Exercise Selection.